An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Patt has appeared include Puttoch, Puttock, Puttoc, Puttick, Puttoche, Puttocke, Putticke, Putteck, Puttex, Putton, Putten, Potton, Puttone, Pottone, Pottock, Pottocke, Pottoch and many more.

-First found in Sussex where they held a family seat from very early times, some say before the Norman Conquest of Duke William of Normandy in 1066 A.D.
-The first on record was Aelfricus (Aefric) Puttoc (died 1051) Archbishop of York (1023-1041) and Bishop of Worcester.
+First found in Sussex where one of the first records of the family was Aelfricus (Aefric) Puttoc (died 1051) Archbishop of York (1023-1041) and Bishop of Worcester.
 He may have been the bishop who crowned Harold Harefoot king of England in 1036.
 However, when Harthacnut became king, he and others were charged to disinter Harold's body and throw it away.
 By the Battle of Hastings they had branched westward to Somerset where Aluried Puttoch held estates at that time.

 This web page shows only a small excerpt of our Patt research.
 Another 219 words(16 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Patt History in all our PDF Extended History products.